- Supply. According to CoinMarketCap at the time of writing, the circulating supply of OMG was 102,042 OMG out of a total supply of 140,245,398 OMG.

 OmiseGO is a subsidiary of Omise, a leading payment gateway in East and Southeast Asia.
 Established in 2013, the developers of OmiseGO recognized that the blockchain had the potential to address interoperability problems among payment services.
 It counts Ethereum founders Vitalik Buterin and Gavin Wood among its advisors.
 Joseph Poon, the creator of the Lightning Network and Plasma, wrote the OmiseGO white paper and is the designer of the OmiseGO blockchain.

 To send money to someone else in another country using traditional financial systems, senders have to pay transaction fees.
 Moreover, the money is converted to local currency before it reaches the recipient’s hands.

 While mobile wallets have the capability to address this issue, mobile wallet platforms are not interoperable.
 This means that if the sender and recipient are on different mobile platforms, sending and receiving money remains virtually impossible.

 OmiseGO aims to change all this with a global platform that offers real-time, peer-to-peer value exchange and payment services, regardless of the currency and asset type used.

 Note that Omise does not own the OmiseGO platform, which will remain freely available to anyone, just like the bitcoin and Ethereum blockchains.

-OmiseGO’s wallet Software Development Kit (SDK) is already available to other payment gateways interested in a decentralised exchange.
+OmiseGO’s wallet Software Development Kit (SDK) is already available to other payment gateways interested in a decentralized exchange.
 The SDK is designed for other companies to be able to create their own wallets capable of validating transactions on the OmiseGO network.
-These wallets can be used for payment, loyalty and reward programs and for various other financial services.
+These wallets can be used for payment, loyalty and reward programs, as well as for various other financial services.